openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A method with the modifier ``abstract`` is considered an *abstract method* (see :ref:`Abstract Methods`).
-Abstract methods do not have bodies, i.e., they can be declared but not implemented.
+Abstract methods have  no bodies, i.e., they can be declared but not implemented.

 Only abstract classes can have abstract methods.